Effective Date: June 18, 2025

 To exercise your rights, contact us at privacy@cyware.com.
 We will verify your identity using:

-- Account information (if applicable), and
+- Account information (if applicable).

 9. International Data Transfers

-- Binding Corporate Rules: Where applicable.
+- Binding Corporate Rules: Where applicable, for intra-group transfers.

 10. Data Retention